ChristianMLand/curriculum_ideas/properties.md

         if results:
             return [cls(row) for row in results]#another type of generator expression called a list comprehension that generates a list
 ```
+For our purposes, we don't really need to worry too much about the specifics of how generator expressions work, we can simply consider them as a way of doing an inline for loop that applies some expression on each iteration.
+The expression we are using is essentailly creating a string for each key in our data dictionary and then passing in the all of those strings into the join function.
+The join function then joins all of the strings together on the provided seperator, which in our case is ' AND '.
+With these improvements we've cut down our code quite a lot, while stil remaining dynamic!

 The same trick can be used on our `get_one` method.
-However, since we always need some sort of data to filter by, if we are getting a single object, it makes the logic even simpler!
+However, since we always need some sort of data to filter by if we are getting a single object, it makes the logic even simpler.
 ```py
 class User:
     @classmethod